AstroChem/UVHDF5/README.md

 A new straightforward, minimal visibility format for fitting in the UV plane.

 This document describes the file format used to store visibilities for modeling in the UV plane, called the `UVHDF5` format.
 The first part of this document explains the format itself, then further on talks about the scripts used for reading and writing to it from CASA.
+We've also added some notes about preparing your data for export to this format in [Data Preparation](data_preparation.md).

 # Format Specification: Structure of a UVHDF5 file